-Due to COVID -19, please stay alert for ongoing updates from CAHS regarding changes to health or building procedures.
+COVID: CAHS will continue to monitor the impact of COVID in our communities.
+Please stay alert for updates from CAHS regarding changes to health or building procedures should this be warranted.
 We appreciate all families being flexible and understanding that procedures may change based on current information from the CDC and our funders.
 We will do everything possible to keep our children, families, and staff safe and healthy!